Technology Application and Promotion Institute (DOST-TAPI)

 - Technologies ready for commercialization/market entry (request is geared for commercial production/manufacturing and expansion)

-NOTE: For health-related proposals, to be qualified under the Program and to ensure safety and effectiveness, the technology must have completed human trials (at least Phase III)
+NOTE: For drug discovery and development proposals, to be qualified under the Program and to ensure safety and effectiveness, the technology must be at TRL 7 (completed at least Phase II trials).
+For medical devices, the technology must be at TRL 6.

 Financial assistance covers direct and indirect costs including personnel services (PS), maintenance and other operating expenses (MOOE), and equipment outlay (EO).
 Budget details must be reflected in the Line-Item Budget (LIB), pursuant to the DOST-GIA guidelines.